clarabstract/treecompare/README.rst

 Extending
 ===============

-A ``diff`` function contains a number a list of implementation classes that perform the actual work.
+A ``diff`` function is composed of a number of implementation classes that perform the actual work.
 The default ``diff`` contains implementations for the major python builtins. ``diff_xml`` adds additional implementations for XML nodes.

-``ImplementationBase`` is, not surprisingly, the base class for Implementations.
+``ImplementationBase`` is, unsurprisingly, the base class for implementations.
 Your subclass must be able to answer to:

 	1. ``cls.can_diff(obj)`` - are you able to diff this object?
 Note: a default implementation is provided that simply does an instanceof check on ``cls.diffs_types`` - setting that class attribute should suffice in most cases.